Risk Management

 (2) Labor-related laws and regulations

-As of March 31, 2025, the Group had 58,217 employees and 46,324 partner employees (average number for the period), and has the obligation to comply with the Article 36 Agreement and secure break times pursuant to the Labor Standards Act for the domestic employees that account for the majority of these.
+As of FY2026/3, the Group had 60,483 employees and 45,281 partner employees (average number for the period), and has the obligation to comply with the Article 36 Agreement and secure break times pursuant to the Labor Standards Act for the domestic employees that account for the majority of these.
 The Group not only complies with these laws and regulations, but also sets forth the promotion of diverse work styles in its Mid-term Management Plan, and actively designs systems aimed at the improvement of the working environment for employees.

 In this way, the Group is continuously working to improve its labor environment.
 However, if misconduct in labor management were to occur during the Group's business operations, it may not only lower the Group's social credibility but also have an impact on the Group's business, financial position and operating results.